I'm trying to convert an application from Struts display tags to JSTL (still using

 to a car. :P

 Nested tags organise two things.
-The bean reference (the "name" attribute),
+The bean reference (the name attribute),

-and the "property" property.
-The prop
+and the property property.
+The property property is the most

 what is the difference between nested tags and html tags?